GENERAL ASSEMBLY OF NORTH CAROLINA

 (1) Fifty percent (50%) to the Inactive Hazardous Sites Cleanup Fund established by G.S.
 130A-310.11.

-one hundredths percent (18.75%) to cities in the State on a per capita basis
+seventy-five one hundredths percent (18.75%) to cities in the State on a per

-State on a per capita basis.basis, using the most recent annual
+a per capita basis.basis, using the most recent annual estimate of

-estimate of population certified by the State Budget Officer.
-One‑half of
+population certified by the State Budget Officer.
+One-half of this amount must

 A city or county is excluded from the distribution under this subdivision if it does not provide solid waste management programs and services and is not responsible by contract for payment for these programs and services, unless it is served by a regional solid waste management authority established under Article 22 of Chapter 153A of the General Statutes.
 The Department of Environment and Natural Resources must provide the Secretary with a list of the cities and counties that are excluded under this subdivision.
 The list must be provided by May 15 of each year and applies to distributions made in the fiscal year that begins on July 1 of that year.

-governmentcity or county solely for solid waste management programs
+of local governmentcity or county solely for solid waste management

-and services.
-A city or county that receives funds under this subdivision
+programs and services.
+A city or county that receives funds under this

-and is served by a regional solid waste management authority must forward the
+subdivision and is served by a regional solid waste management authority must

 (3) Twelve and one-half percent (12.5%) to the Solid Waste Management Trust Fund established by G.S.
 130A-309.12."